curzel-it/sneakbit/docs/game_design_document.md

 4. Meet with the Red Ninja

 Reward: Piercing Knife skill

+### Side Quest: My old sword
+1. (Optional) Meet with the guy with a pink shirt in Peak Levek
+2. Go back to Evergrove to visit his house
+3. Pick up the sword

+Reward: Keep the sword

 ### Side Quest: Manafren Research
 1. Meet with Dr Voss